-The popular annual campaign is part of a larger effort by American Humane to help these beautiful animals and focus on and help solve the unique challenges and issues they face.
+Adopt-A-Cat Month® is part of a larger effort by American Humane to help our feline friends and solve the unique challenges and issues they face.
 Although cats have often been referred to as America's "Most Popular Pet," they receive less veterinary care, have less research dedicated to their unique health/behavioral issues, are more likely to be feral, and are more likely to be euthanized in shelters than dogs.
-American Humane has been conducting research to identify barriers to adoption and retention, as well as other key welfare issues.

-- Make sure everyone in the house is prepared to have a cat before your new pet comes home.
-Visiting the shelter or animal control facility should be a family affair.
+Make sure everyone in the house is prepared to have a cat before your new pet comes home.
+Visiting the shelter, rescue group or animal control facility should be a family affair.
 When adopting a new cat with existing pets at home, discuss with the adoption facility how to make a proper introduction.

-- Budget for the short- and long-term costs of a cat.
-Understand any pet is a responsibility and there's a cost associated with that.
+Budget for the short-and long-term costs of a cat.
+Understand any pet is a responsibility and that there's a cost associated with it.
 A cat adopted from a shelter is a bargain; many facilities will have already provided spaying or neutering, initial vaccines, and a microchip for permanent identification.
 Plus, shelters and rescue groups are there to offer guidance and assistance as you acclimate your new family member.

-- Stock up on supplies before the cat arrives.
+Stock up on supplies before the cat arrives.
 Be prepared so your new cat can start feeling at home right away.
-Your cat will need a litter box, a good-quality cat litter such as Cat's Pride®, food and water bowls, food, scratching posts, safe and stimulating toys, a cushy bed, a brush for grooming, a toothbrush and nail clippers.
+Your cat will need a litter box, a good-quality cat litter, food and water bowls, food, scratching posts, safe and stimulating toys, a cushy bed, a brush for grooming, a toothbrush and nail clippers.